tothlevente/noughts-and-crosses/README.md

 ## Game rules:

-- Players: The game is played by two players who take turns marking the game board.
-One player uses `X`, the other `O`.
+- Players: The game is played by player and compuetr who take turns marking the game board.
+One player uses <div id="svg-display"></div>, the compuetr `O`.
 - The game board: The game board is a 3x3 grid consisting of nine squares.
 - The goal of the game: The goal of the game is to place three identical marks (`X` or `O`) in a row, column or diagonal.